 My name is Jonathan Piper.
-I play the tuba, blow the jug, and work as a museum curator.
+I play the tuba, blow the jug, and do a bunch of other stuff.

 As a performer, I seek to explore the outer limits of my instrument, which I take to include my tuba and myself.
 This has included the development of extended performance techniques, the incorporation of electronics into my practice, and a compulsion to seek out sounds that are only possible when something fails.
 I perform regularly as a soloist and in several duo configurations, and have played in bands and larger ensembles.

 I play tuba and electronics alongside Michelle Lou, bass and electronics, as go by land.
 We create large-scale, slowly evolving, improvisatory pieces that bring together drone, noise, and jazz idioms.
 We’ve performed at wasteLAnd‘s A Winter Wasteland and High Desert Soundings.

 I play tuba and electronics with Meghann Welsh, voice, accordion, oboe, saw, and electronics, as Codex Confiteor.
 We take inspiration from pre-tonal Western music traditions and contemporary improvisatory idioms.
 Our debut album Syncope was released on Stay Strange Records.
 It explores the ends of the self and the other, weaving together Guillame de Machaut, Hildegard von Bingen, doom metal, and noise into an ecstatic and apocalyptic whole.